 We are involved in various joint ventures that sometimes require financial and performance guarantees.
 In a financial guarantee, we are obligated to make payments if the guaranteed party fails to make payments under, or violates the terms of, the financial arrangement.
 In a performance guarantee, we provide assurance that the guaranteed party will execute on the terms of the contract.
 If they do not, we are required to perform on their behalf.
 We also periodically provide indemnification arrangements related to assets or businesses we have sold.
-For a further description of our guarantees associated with our joint ventures, see Note 6.

 Our potential exposure under guarantee and indemnification arrangements can range from a specified amount to an unlimited dollar amount, depending on the nature of the claim, specificity as to duration, and the particular transaction.
-As of December 31, 2020, we have no amounts accrued for these guarantees.
+As of December 31, 2021, we have no amounts accrued for these guarantees.